GeoscienceAustralia/dea-knowledge-hub/docs/tech-alerts/_content.md

 % See the DEA Tech Alerts documentation:
 % https://docs.dev.dea.ga.gov.au/public_services/dea_knowledge_hub/tech_alerts_changelog.html

+## 1 May 2025: Missing Sentinel-2C data on AWS datacube is being restored

+We are aware that some [Sentinel-2C](/data/category/sentinel-2c-analysis-ready-data/) data is missing from the AWS datacube, primarily from January and February 2025.
+We are working to restore this data as soon as possible.
+We're sorry for any inconvenience this may cause.

 ## 30 Apr 2025: DEA Coastlines 3.0 and 2024 data are now available

 * Digital Earth Australia has released v3.0.0 of its [DEA Coastlines](/data/product/dea-coastlines/) product.